 10. The church marked a historic moment in architecture

-While it’s most definitely assumed that drawings of buildings were made prior to the construction of this cathedral, the construction of this particular church marked an important moment in architectural history.
+While it’s most definitely assumed that drawings of buildings were made before the construction of this cathedral, the construction of this particular church marked an important moment in architectural history.

 Together with the Cologne Cathedral, the façade of the Strasbourg Cathedral is considered to be one of the first buildings in history which made architectural drawings necessary to make it conceivable.